Fall 2014 Workshops

 Academic Writing Skills

-Students may drop in to the NWACC Writing Center for a review of their work.
-See the Center's hours on the menu
+Face-to-Face Consultation with an NWACC English instructor: Students may drop in to the NWACC Writing Center in BH 1003 for a review

 The Writing Center at NWACC is an integral part of the composition program.
 Writing Center faculty offer their expertise to respond to writers individually during the writing process.
 We strive to develop in the writer the ability to recognize good writing, utilize research techniques, and avoid plagiarism in his/her writing.